weaveworks/weave/site/building.md

 This will clone the weave git repository, then do the build.

 When the build completes, the resulting images are stored in docker on the host, as when building directly under Ubuntu.
-The exported images are present under `/var/tmp/` inside the container, and can be retrieved using `docker cp` if needed.

 The container arguments are passed to `git clone`, so for example, you can build from a forked repository and a specific branch with: